badd-labs/badd-labs/labs/B6/README.md

 Exercise 3.
 Prove Your Knowledge of Hash Preimage
 ---

-A more common way of using zk-proof is to prove the knowledge of a hash preimage.
+A more common way of using ZK-proof is to prove the knowledge of a hash preimage.
 That is, given hash $y=H(x)$, Alice tries to prove to Bob that she knows the preimage $x$ under the hash digest $y$, without revealing $x$ to Bob.

-Complete the following template program to implement the zk-proof of knowledge of hash preimage.
+Complete the following template program to implement the ZK-proof of knowledge of hash preimage.

 ```
 import "hashes/sha256/512bitPacked" as sha256packed;